Roller23/ckript-lang/README.md

 monkey.food.name; // banana
 ```

+Warning - class declarations are treated like variables.
+They'll not be visible inside inner functions unless captured.

 ## 'this' variable

 If one of the object's members is a function, a special variable called `this` will be automatically pushed onto its stack.